DEAL

 Usage

-If the DEAL stage discovers that the number of streams specified by the STOP operand are not connected; DEAL ends.
-If the number on the STOP operand is greater than the total number of output streams in the pipeline; DEAL processes as though STOP ALLEOF were specified.
+If the DEAL stage discovers that the number of streams specified by the STOP keyword are not connected; DEAL ends.
+If streams is greater than the total number of output streams in the pipeline; DEAL processes as though STOP ALLEOF were specified.

-With any operand other than the SECONDARY operand; DEAL verifies that its primary input stream is the only connected input stream and then begins execution.
-If the SECONDARY operand is specified; DEAL verifies that both its primary and secondary input streams are connected and then begins execution.
+4. With any keyword other than the SECONDARY keyword; DEAL verifies that its primary input stream is the only connected input stream and then begins execution.
+If the SECONDARY keyword is specified; DEAL verifies that both its primary and secondary input streams are connected and then begins execution.

 Examples